TheFunEmbargo/knowledge/tech/pulumi.md

 * [toolkit for creating functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Cisolated-process%2Cnode-v4%2Cpython-v2%2Chttp-trigger%2Ccontainer-apps&pivots=programming-language-csharp)

-## How to structure IAC
+## How to structure a shared repo for common IAC

 0. Add pulumi to the project `poetry add pulumi`
-1. Create a "shared" repo with a module containing your shared infrastructure.
+1. Create a "shared" repo with a module containing your common infrastructure & helpers.
 Add this submodule to your repo.

 ```
 git submodule add git@github.com:Company/company-shared.git company_shared
 git submodule update --init --recursive
 ```
 2. The "company_shared/company_infra" needs to create a secrets provider for future project stacks.
-This may be a keyvault.
-Other generic infrastructure such as `create_postgres_server` should also be included in shared.
+This is common infrastructure which should be spun up in a common stack (see Common Stack section below for more) under a `common` folder.
+The secrets provider may be a keyvault, other examples of common infra are container registry & networks.
+Other generic infrastructure helpers such as `create_resource_group`, `create_key_vault` & `create_postgres_server` should also be included in shared under a `helpers` folder.

 3. Install your shared infra as a module

 ```